Upper shadow

 What is a Candlestick?

-Candlesticks show the price movement in a certain period which is “a day” in this website, by using the trading day’s open, high, low and close.
-A candlestick is composed of a box which is called the body, whose length is the difference between the open and close, and thin vertical lines that are called the shadows above and below the body, representing the high and low prices reached during the day.
-A bullish day with a closing price higher than the opening price is shown by a white (hollow) body; while a bearish day with a closing price lower than the opening is shown by a black body.
-The body becomes a short horizontal line when the opening and closing prices are equal.
-In this case the candlestick is called a Doji, which usually signifies indecision in the market.
+Candlesticks represent price movement over a specified period, a day on this website, using the trading day’s open, high, low, and close prices.
+A candlestick consists of a box called the body, whose length reflects the difference between the opening and closing prices, and thin vertical lines called shadows above and below the body, representing the high and low prices reached during the day.
+A bullish day, with a closing price higher than the opening price, is depicted by a white (hollow) body, whereas a bearish day, with a closing price lower than the opening price, is shown by a black body.
+When the opening and closing prices are equal, the body becomes a short horizontal line, known as a Doji, which typically signifies indecision in the market.

 Though single candlesticks convey valuable information about the changes in a market’s supply and demand balance, a succession of candlesticks taken together, are more pertinent for this purpose as they make a pattern.
 The superiority of candlestick patterns over other technical analysis tools in forecasting medium and particularly short term direction is proven.
 Forecasting with candlesticks requires the proper identification of more than eighty different patterns and a well behaved continuous set of data with no missing observations.
 Though the patterns on a chart can be roughly identified by eye, today’s computers can do this job efficiently and correctly.